 - Excessive exercise

-In case you know someone that could benefit from this information, please feel free to share.
+In case you know someone who can benefit from this information, do not hesitate to share it.

-Knowledge is power, let’s keep the empowering cycle running.
+Knowledge is power, let’s keep the empowerment cycle going.